 Hyperconvergence is also a cost-effective solution, as it requires less equipment to purchase and maintain.
 This means the recurring costs of this infrastructure can be much lower, if you choose the right one for your business.

 The benefits of flash storage

 It’s pretty clear HCI has many benefits.
-So, why would you choose flash storage?
+So, why would you choose flash storage, over HDD for example?